syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/getting-started.md

 N> Add the script manager `EJS().ScriptManager()` at the **end of `<body>`**.

-## Add ASP.NET MVC PDFViewer control
+## Add ASP.NET MVC PDF Viewer control

-Add the Syncfusion ASP.NET MVC PDFViewer control in `~/Views/Home/Index.cshtml` page.
+Add the Syncfusion ASP.NET MVC PDF Viewer control in `~/Views/Home/Index.cshtml` page.
 You can load a PDF file in the PDF Viewer by specifying the document name in the DocumentPath property as below.

 {% tabs %}
 {% highlight c# tabtitle="~/Index.cshtml" %}